Build a receiver

 The receiver.WithTraces() instantiates and returns a receiver.FactoryOption and it requires the following parameters:

 • createTracesReceiver: A reference to a function that matches the receiver.CreateTracesFunc type.
-The receiver.CreateTracesFunc type is a pointer to a function that is responsible to instantiate and return a receiver.Traces instance and it requires the following parameters:
+The receiver.CreateTracesFunc type is a pointer to a function that is responsible for instantiating and returning a receiver.Traces instance, and it requires the following parameters:

-• receiver.CreateSettings: the reference to some of the Collector’s settings under which your receiver is created.
+• receiver.Settings: the reference to some of the Collector settings under which your receiver is created.

 • component.Config: the reference for the receiver config settings passed by the Collector to the factory so it can properly read its settings from the Collector config.